 The drummer is the mic and channel hog of the band; Dustin has the kick, snare and three toms mic'd up, in addition to two overhead mics.
-These run to mic inputs 1-7. desTROYer is rockin' the electric guitar through a Blackheart full stack rig.
-Each Blackheart cab is mic'd and connected to the channel 8 and 9 mic inputs.
+These run to mic inputs 1-7. desTROYer is rockin' the electric guitar through an Ampeg GVT52-212 guitar amp.
+The amp is mic'd and connected to the channel 8 mic input.
 Keyboard player Chris is connected to the channel 10 and 11 line inputs...well, Chris isn't connected to the inputs; his keyboard is!
-Vocalist Brian is singing through a mic connected to the mic 19 input.
+Vocalist Anthony is singing through a mic connected to the mic 19 input.
 A bass guitar is connected to an Ampeg rig which is connected (via DI) to the mic 20 input.
-The last four mono channels of each Mackie VLZ3 4•Bus mixer have built-in compressors, so feel free to "squeeze" the vocals and bass to heart's desire since they lie here.
-Last, but not least, a DJ is spinning records connected (via Mackie d.2 Pro DJ mixer) to the line inputs on stereo channels 21/22.
-The sound guy (or gal) may monitor levels using headphones (via the headphones output) and/or a pair of Mackie HR824mk2's connected to the monitor L/R outputs.
+The last four mono channels of each 24 and 32-channel VLZ4 4•Bus mixer have built-in compressors, so feel free to "squeeze" the vocals and bass to heart's desire since they lie here.
+Last, but not least, a DJ is spinning records connected (via a d.2 Pro DJ mixer) to the line inputs on stereo channels 21/22.
+The sound guy (or gal) may monitor levels using headphones (via the headphones output) and/or a pair of MR8mk3's connected to the monitor L/R outputs.

-Mackie SRM450v2 powered speakers are used as stage monitors for the band; they are connected to the aux 1-4 send jacks.
-A Mackie SRM150 powered speaker receives a mono input from the aux 5 send, and is used as a monitor for Chris (the keyboard player).
+Four SRM450v2 powered speakers are used as stage monitors for the band; they are connected to the aux 1-4 send jacks.
+An SRM150 powered speaker receives a mono input from the aux 5 send, and is used as a monitor for Chris (the keyboard player).
 Graphic EQs are connected to aux inserts 1-4 to help prevent feedback.

-The club is driven by connecting a pair of Mackie HD1801 powered subwoofers and a pair of Mackie HD1531 powered speakers to the main left and right outputs.
+The club is driven by connecting a pair of DLM12S powered subwoofers and a pair of DLM12 powered speakers to the main left and right outputs.

-A laptop connects to the Mackie VLZ3 4•Bus mixer via the USB port, allowing the 2-channel main mix to be recorded.
+A laptop connects to the mixer via the USB port, allowing the 2-channel main mix to be recorded.
 Any music (iTunes®, mp3s, or other pre-recorded audio) may be played back from the laptop, as well.
 These can enter as either a source for the monitor and phones, or any available channels.